 The same goes for your returns policy.
 Over 63% of customers check a vendor’s policy before proceeding with their purchase.
 48% of that same group admitted that they’d spend more time online if return policies were friendlier – aka a generous time window, free return shipping, and help to find a replacement.
 The easier to make this part for potential customers, the more likely you’ll be able to turn them into regular customers.

 Your Visual Identity

-This is your shop front; the digital equivalent to walking into a high end store and seeing how clean and well-presented the items are.
+This is your shop front; the digital equivalent of walking into a high-end store and seeing how clean and well-presented the items are.
 Paying attention to the customer journey and user experience will make it easier for people to click the “Add to Cart” button.

 Keep an Eye on Your Competition

 Research is key to the success of your E-Commerce store.
 Once you know what it is you’re going to sell, look at your competitors and see what they’re doing and what they’re not.
 Unless you have something completely unheard of as a product, you’re not alone in the marketplace.
 And if it’s something that you want to sell a lot of, then you need to be sure there’s a need for it in the marketplace, and see if someone is already fulfilling that need.